mohammadbilalmansuri/mohammadbilalmansuri/README.md

 ## Hello, I’m Bilal!

-I’m a Software Engineer specializing in Frontend Web Development, WordPress Development, and Web Design.
-Currently, I’m in the final year of my Bachelor of Technology in Computer Science & Engineering, balancing my studies with hands-on experience.
+I’m a **Software Engineer** specializing in **Frontend Web Development, WordPress Development, and Web Design**.
+Currently, I’m in the final year of my **Bachelor of Technology** in **Computer Science & Engineering**, balancing my studies with hands-on experience.

-For over a year, I have been working part-time at BrandRoot Isoft, where I previously completed two internships.
+For over a year, I have been working part-time at **BrandRoot Isoft**, where I previously completed two internships.
 During my tenure, I have worked on over 50 projects and continue to do so.
 Throughout my journey, I have always focused on following best practices, ensuring that every project I undertake meets the highest standards.

 ### Distinctive Proficiencies